-INVITATION EXTENDED
+INVITATION EXPENDED

-The public is cordially invited to this first-time event, and everyone is unged to come so that they may be better informed of the issues, in order to vote intelligently.
+The public is cordially invited to this first-time event, and everyone is unged to come so that they may be better informed of the issues, in order to vote intelligently,

-Unless the new tax rate of \$1.80 is approved, our district will be forced to operate with a two million dollar loss, on a tax rate of 75¢.
+Unless the new tax rate of \$1.80 is approved, our district will be forced to operate with a 1.W6 million dollar loss, on a tax mate of 754.

-Passage of the bond issue will check overcrowding in our existing schools by constructing two mew junior high schools and providing for the construction of new classrooms in the district's present schools.
+Passage of the bond issue will check overcrowding in our existing schools by constructing two mew junior high schools and providling for the construction of new classrooms in the district's present schools.
 Also, the girls in our school will have showers installed in their gymnasium.

-OF CARBATTAN COLORER S. Number 5, El Cerrito High School, El Cerrito, California October 28, 1960.
+团对自然的 Volume 39, Number 5, El Cerrito High School, El Cerrito, California October 28, 1960.